nrfconnect/sdk-nrf/applications/nrf_desktop/doc/motion.rst

 See the following sections for more information.

-Depending on the selected configuration option, different implementation file is used during the build process.
+Depending on the selected configuration option, a different implementation file is used during the build process.

 Movement data from motion sensors
 =================================